RoseMcc04/CS-3430-RoseMcC/WeekA/Introduction.md

 ## Insulation Between Programs and Data

+- **Program-data independence**
+    - The structure of data files is stored in the DBMS catalog separately from the access programs
+- **Program-operation independence**
+    - User application programs can operate on the data by invoking operations through their names and arguments, regardless of how the operations are implemented

 ## Multiple Views Of The Data

+- Each user may see a different view of the database, which describes only the data of interest to that user

 ## Data Sharing and Transaction

+- Concurrent access
+- Concurrency control
+- OLTP (Online Transaction Processing)
+- ACID
+    - Atomicity
+    - Consistency
+    - Isolation
+    - Durability

 ## Advantages Of Using DBMS

+- Controlling redundancy
+- Restricting unauthorized access
+- Providing persistent storage for program objects
+- Providing storage structures for efficient query processing
+- Providing backup and recovery
+- Providing multiple user interfaces
+- Representing complex relationships among data
+- Enforcing integrity constraints

 ## When Not To Use A DBMS

+- Overhead costs of using a DBMS
+    - High initial investment in hardware, software, and training
+    - Overhead for providing security, concurrency control, recovery, and integrity functions
+- When a DBMS may be necessary
+    - If the database and applications are simple, well-defined, and not expected to change
+    - If access to data by multiple users is not required
+- When a DBMS may be infeasible
+    - In ebmedded systems where a general-puroise DBMS may not fit in available storage